This post may contain affiliate links. Read the full disclosure for more information.

 You can create any soup using this book but we chose to make a hearty vegetable soup.
 We added a can of diced tomatoes, celery, chicken thighs, garlic, green beans, corn, carrots and fun-shaped pasta to our crock pot.
 We added water until everything was covered.
-We cooked on LOW for about 8 hours then de-boned the chicken before gobbling it up!
-We served our Stone Soup with homemade bread.
-It was delicious!
+Next, we cooked on LOW for about 8 hours then de-boned the chicken before gobbling it up!
+It tastes delicious served up with homemade bread.

 Stone Soup may not sound very appetizing but it’s fun to create memories while cooking dinner with your kiddos!